NO oil required for these soft & gooey zucchini bars ♥

 This year I went as a biker chick, complete with a faux leather jacket, spikey stilettos that I grew to abhor as the night progressed, and an adorable chick hat handmade by a sweet lady on Etsy.

-(And now I am a little obsessed with Etsy.
-Oh no…)
+(And now I am just a little obsessed with Etsy…)